Suicidal Tendencies: Height of popularity and funk-oriented era (1990–1993)

-Muir eventually became interested in the funk music that Trujillo had brought to the table of Suicidal Tendencies's influences.
+Muir eventually became interested in the funk music that Trujillo had brought to the table of Suicidal Tendencies' influences.
 As a result, the two formed a funk metal side project in the vein of early Red Hot Chili Peppers called Infectious Grooves.
-Also recruiting ex-Jane's Addiction drummer Stephen Perkins and Excel guitarist Adam Siegel, Infectious Grooves released their debut, The Plague That Makes Your Booty Move...It's the Infectious Grooves, which featured Ozzy Osbourne singing the line "therapy" in the song "Therapy" in 1991.
-This helped expand Suicidal Tendencies' fan base into a wider audience that included members of the alternative rock community (funk-metal was a popular alternative-metal style at the time).
+Also recruiting Jane's Addiction drummer Stephen Perkins and Excel guitarist Adam Siegel, Infectious Grooves released their debut, The Plague That Makes Your Booty Move...It's the Infectious Grooves, which featured Ozzy Osbourne singing the line "therapy" in the song "Therapy" in 1991.
+This helped expand Suicidal Tendencies' fan base into a wider audience that included members of the alternative rock community (funk metal was a popular alternative metal style at the time).

 Herrera left Suicidal Tendencies in 1991 due to personal differences.
 The rest of the band continued as an incomplete four-piece for about a year, drafting now-famous drummer Josh Freese to record their new album which would become The Art of Rebellion, released in 1992.
 The album was very different from anything Suicidal Tendencies had done before, but it was actually their most melodic, accessible album to date.
 It lessened the bands thrash influences, instead focusing on a unique, almost alternative metal sound, with more emphasis on funk and progressive rock, as well as traditional metal guitars.
 Despite the experimentation, and the fact that it was released at a time when grunge became more successful than hard rock and heavy metal, The Art of Rebellion was greeted warmly by most fans and many critics, and garnered Suicidal Tendencies their highest chart position to date on the Billboard 200 (reaching at number 52), and producing three hits: "Asleep at the Wheel", "Nobody Hears" and "I'll Hate You Better", all of which were successful on the Billboard singles charts.
 During the accompanying tour for The Art of Rebellion, the band had performed at mostly arenas and stadiums worldwide, sharing the stage with such mainstream rock staples as Metallica, Megadeth, Kiss, Guns N' Roses, Queensrÿche, Danzig, Alice in Chains, Faith No More and White Zombie, where they earned a wide reputation as an excellent live act.
 Also during this period, Suicidal Tendencies had found a permanent replacement for Herrera, former White Lion and Y&T drummer Jimmy DeGrasso.

 Now at their commercial peak, Suicidal Tendencies released Still Cyco After All These Years in 1993.
 The album was a re-recording of Suicidal Tendencies's self-titled debut album with three additional songs (two re-recordings of Join the Army tracks, and the B-side to the 1990 single "Send Me Your Money").
-It featured singles for the new versions of "Institutionalized" and "I Saw Your Mommy", which managed to do well, as did the album.
+It featured singles for the re-recorded versions of "Institutionalized" and "I Saw Your Mommy", which managed to do well, as did the album.
 That same year also saw the release of another Infectious Grooves album, Sarsippius' Ark, which included new tracks as well as demo recordings of old songs, and live tracks.